SAP/jenkins-library/documentation/docs/scenarios/ui5-sap-cp/Readme.md

 fioriOnCloudPlatformPipeline script:this
 ```

-### .pipeline/config.yml
+### Configuration (`.pipeline/config.yml`)

-This is a basic configuration example that is also located in the project's sources.
+This is a basic configuration example, which is also located in the sources of the project.

 ```yaml
 steps: